danielsaidi/SystemNotification/Sources/SystemNotification/SystemNotification.docc/Articles/Getting Started.md

 State-based notifications work just like state-based `sheet`, `alert` and `fullScreenModal` modifiers.

-To use a state-based notification, just provide the `systemNotification` modifier with an `isActive` binding and the view to present:
+For state-based notifications, just provide the `systemNotification` modifier with an `isActive` binding and the view to present:

 ```swift
 struct MyView: View {